kashemmir/kashemmir/README.md

+<h1 align="center">Welcome to "Kashem Mir" profile</h1>
 <h3 align="center">A passionate web developer and digital marketer from Bangladesh</h3>

-<p>Kashem Mir, also known as Mir Abul Kashem, is a web developer and digital marketer from Dhaka, Bangladesh.
-He was born in Manikganj and later moved to Savar, Dhaka, where he grew up.
+<p>Kashem Mir, also known as Mir Abul Kashem, was born on 05 October 1998 in Manikganj, Bangladesh.
+He permanently moved to Savar, Dhaka, where he grew up.
 His father’s name is Mir Shahzahan Ali and his mother’s name is Rasheda Begum.
-Kashem completed his Honours degree in English at Gono University.
+Kashem is a web developer and digital marketer based in Dhaka.
+He completed his Honours degree in English from Gono University.
 He works with websites and digital marketing to help businesses grow online.</p>
 <p align="left"> <a href="https://github.com/kashemmir"><img src="https://i.pinimg.com/736x/b2/d7/fd/b2d7fdfb857a2e178aa10a443efc4e56.jpg" alt="kashemmir" /></a> </p>

 - 🔭 Currently working on [Alljobs, Bangladesh](https://alljobs.com.bd)